Green Infrastructure Modeling Toolkit

 SWMM is a software application that is used widely throughout the world for large-scale planning, analysis, and design related to stormwater runoff, combined and sanitary sewers, and other drainage systems in urban areas—although there are many applications for drainage systems in non-urban areas as well.
 It allows users to represent combinations of green infrastructure practices to determine their effectiveness in managing runoff.
 SWMM was developed to help support local, state, and national stormwater management objectives to reduce runoff through infiltration and retention.

-SWC is a desktop application that estimates the annual amount of stormwater runoff from a specific location in the United States (including Puerto Rico), based on local soil conditions, land cover, and historic rainfall records.
+The SWC is a software application that estimates the annual amount of stormwater runoff from a specific location in the United States (including Puerto Rico), based on local soil conditions, land cover, and historic rainfall records.
 It is used to inform site developers on how well they can meet a desired stormwater retention target with and without the use of green infrastructure.
-It also allows users to consider how runoff may vary based both on historical weather and potential future climate.
-SWC is a resource for all Rainwater Management Credits in LEED by the U.S. Green Building Council for all project types in all rating systems.
+The SWC is available as a Windows-based desktop program and as a mobile web application that can be used on desktop devices and on mobile devices, such as smartphones and tablets, and is compatible with all operating systems.
+Both versions require an internet connection.
+A cost estimation module and a future climate scenario module are included.
+The SWC is a resource for all Rainwater Management Credits in LEED by the U.S. Green Building Council for all project types in all rating systems.

 GIFMod is a computer program that can be used to evaluate the performance of urban stormwater and agricultural green infrastructure practices.
 It allows users to build conceptual models of green infrastructure practices to predict hydraulic and water quality performance under given weather scenarios.
 GIFMod also allows for interpreting the field and lab data collected by the researchers via its deterministic and probabilistic inverse modeling capabilities.
 Modeling of green infrastructure performance in GIFMod can be done in three levels, including hydraulics, particle transport, and constituent fate and transport.